galaxyproject/iwc/workflows/scRNAseq/baredsc/README.md

 ## Processing

 - The workflow will generate paramater values from 1 to the maximum number of Gaussians to study.
-- baredSC_1d is run for each of these number of Gaussians
+- baredSC_1d or baredSC_2d is run for each of these number of Gaussians
 - All models are combined into a single result.